parasoft/SOAtestToMTM/README.md

 MTM must have test plans set up correctly for the importer to able to associate the tests.

 User must know the test plan id and its test ids before configuring SOAtest.
-If there are no test plans exist in the project, please follow MTM documentaion on how to add test plan/test case.
+If there are no test plans in the project yet, please follow MTM documentation on how to add test plans/test cases.

-The test plan id can be found in MTM Test Center or using the web client.
+The Test Plan ID can be found in MTM Test Center or using the web client.
 ![Test Center](/images/testcenter.jpg)

 ![Web Client](/images/webclient.jpg)

-Test Case id can be found by drilling down into each test suite within the test plan, Test Suite ids will not be used by the importer.
+The Test Case ID can be found by drilling down into each test suite within the test plan.
+Test Suite IDs will not be used by the importer.

 ![Tests](/images/test.jpg)